Chapters

 - Race & Ethnicity

 Terminology across racial and ethnic identity.
-How source guides frame race, where they agree, where community self-identification changes what the "default" term should be, and how the ground has shifted since the mid-2010s.
+How source guides frame race, where they agree, where community self-identification changes what the "default" term should be, how the ground has shifted since the mid-2010s, and how the corpus names the systems (systemic racism, colonialism, discrimination, stereotypes, enslavement) behind the labels.

 - Housing planned

 Terms around homelessness, unhoused experience, and housing insecurity.
-Person-first vs. identity-first framings, the rise of 'unhoused,' and the framing tradeoffs between each form.
+Person-first vs. identity-first framings, the move toward 'unhoused,' and the tradeoffs between each form.

 - Language & Identity planned